sgryjp/dependency-license-collector/README.md

 Options:
   -f, --format [requirements_txt]
+                                  Input data format.  [required] --target-name NAME              Name of the target software project.
+This will be used in the report.
-                                  Input data format.  [required] -o, --outdir DIRECTORY          Directory to store generated report files.
+  -o, --outdir DIRECTORY          Directory to store generated report files.
   -v, --verbose                   Log more verbose message.
   -q, --quiet                     Log less verbose message.